 - Apply online.

-- Upload an application for environmental authorisation at the same time.
+- Apply for environmental authorisation at the same time.

-- If the system accepts the application, you will be notified to notify and consult all interested and affected parties within 180 days from the date of the notice.
+- If the system accepts the application, you will be notified.
+You must then notify and consult all interested and affected parties within 180 days from the date of the notice.

 - If the application is not successful the regional manager will return the application to you within 14 days.